 Ferns average one to three feet in height, as well as diameter, and are slow growers.
 Most require evenly moist, well-draining, humus-rich soil and regular watering.
 The soil should not be allowed to dry out between watering times.
 Different varieties need varying amounts of shade.
 They have few pest problems.

 Perennials that continue to grow for years, they may be propagated through division, preferably in spring.
 The plant should be watered first, then gently dug up and divided into two or three clumps, which can then be replanted.
 Fiddleheads are the rolled-up fronds seen when a plant experiences growth.

 Fern Plant Description

 Fern plants are small and stocky, with tall and numerous leaves that all extend from the center of the plant.
-The deep green hues that are found among the many different types of fern plants create a natural look that is appreciated by gardeners.
+The deep green hues that are found among the many different types of plants create a natural look that is appreciated by gardeners.